JainArchit16/JainArchit16/README.md

 - 🚀 Working on multiple frontend and backend projects using MERN stack
 - 🧠 Currently Learning **NextJS** with **Typescript**
-- 🤝 Open to collaborate on Full Stack Web Dev Projects
+- 🤝 Open to collaborate on Full Stack Web Dev Project

 <br>